 We are a volunteer-driven organization monitored by a member approved by-laws and all-volunteer Board of Directors that provides leadership to CHSV committees to develop educational and fundraising programs and conduct research.

 The Society offers more than 60 events and programs each year which attracts around 10,000 patrons including 1,000 school children.
 Our Events Calendar includes an annual winter lecture series, genealogy workshops, rotating exhibits, tours of Civil War sites, paranormal investigations, elegant themed teas served with bone china and finger sandwiches, summer camps for kids and much more.

 Board of Directors

-David Limmer - Collections Department, County Museum and Historical Jail Docent
+David Limmer - Chair for Collections Department and County Museum and Historical Jail Docent